Malinda Williams: Career

 Williams made her television debut in an episode of The Cosby Show in 1987.
 She guest starred on Miami Vice, Roc, My So-Called Life, Sister, Sister, Moesha, and NYPD Blue.
 In film, she made her debut in the 1996 black comedy-romance film A Thin Line Between Love and Hate.
 Later that year, she co-starred in Sunset Park and High School High.
 From 1997 to 1998, she had a starring role in The WB sitcom Nick Freno: Licensed Teacher.
 In 1999, she appeared in the romantic comedy film The Wood and the following year in the thriller Uninvited Guest.

 Williams is best known for her role as Bird in the Showtime drama series Soul Food, a continuation of the successful 1997 film of the same name.
 It also starred Nicole Ari Parker and Vanessa Estelle Williams.
 For her performance, Williams received three NAACP Image Awards for Outstanding Actress in a Drama Series nominations.
 The series aired from 2000 to 2004.
 Soul Food went on to be the longest running drama with a predominantly black cast in the history of American prime-time television.
+While on Soul Food, Williams appeared Ruff Endz's music video "Someone to Love You" in 2002.